How to Improve Your Google Ads Quality Score With Better Content

 For ads with a low QS, Marsh explains that you may be looking at paying a hefty increase.
 “Let’s suppose your ad has a poorly performing 3/10 QS,” he says.
 “Not only will it be harder to make your ad appear for your given keywords, but you’ll also pay up to 133% more for that keyword.
 The cost can jump to nearly a 400% increase for a 1/10 ad, too!”

 Offering a lower CPC for better-quality content is a great incentive.
 But it can take a lot of time and testing to achieve an ad that Google considers high quality.

 However, Kim Kohatsu, founder of Charles Ave Marketing and certified Google Ads partner, adds that without a QS, “it would be almost impossible for smaller advertisers to compete against large companies with limitless budgets — the big guys would simply outbid them and win every time.”
 The QS not only improves user experience, but it levels the playing field so any brand can benefit from getting in front of a huge audience.

 The bottom line is that you want the best-quality ad you can produce.
 While there are several factors that impact the QS, content is a biggie.

-Here are a few ways that content impacts an AdWords QS:
+Here are a few ways that you can improve your content and overall QS:

 While the copy of the ad is what gets a user to click, the landing page copy is what keeps a user on the page.
-If a user clicks on an ad but then exits the page or returns to search, it shows that either the keyword, ad copy, landing page content or all of it was not exactly what the searcher was looking for.
+If a user clicks on an ad but then exits the page or returns to search, it shows that either the.

 To avoid misleading the user, try incorporating the exact same keywords in the ad and landing page copy.